BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-autocaption.md

 ## How BGS manages anonymous submissions

 BGS has managed the risk of anonymous submissions by utilising the BGS Enquiries service who receive notifications of new submissions and are able to review their content (text and imagery) before being approved/published or rejected/hidden.
 This process enabled a real person to assess the quality of the content and make a conscious decision to approve or reject it.
+It also enables the filtering of images and content which is intentionally harmful or offensive.

 However, this process is inherently manual and relies on a member of the Enquiries team to be available and have the time to process and action each submission.
-A member of staff is also manually triaging observations which could include imagery and content which is intentionally harmful or offensive.
-Given the pressures on their time already, the number of submissions and how frequently each submissions needs to be actioned, the burden can become unsustainable.
+Given the pressures on their time already the burden can become unsustainable.

 # Automating the process

 In order to optimise the existing process I investigated how submissions could be screened to remove harmful content before a human is required to look at it.
-Content like free text can be easily processed to detect offensive words (although the process is fallible, see the [Scunthorpe problem](https://en.wikipedia.org/wiki/Scunthorpe_problem)).
+Content like free text can be easily processed to detect offensive words (although the process is fallible e.g resulting in false positives).

 Imagery, however, is a more complex computational problem to solve due to the range of material that can be submitted.
 In order to investigate a solution I utilised the [Microsoft Azure Computer Vision service](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/#overview).
 This tool uses Artificial Intelligence (AI) on the Azure cloud computing system to analyse imagery and video to extract a variety of visual features from the image.
 For the purposes of my Proof of Concept (PoC) application I wanted to use Computer Vision to analyse imagery submitted through our crowdsourcing applications to: